 The Goal: To demonstrate that by 2030 power systems in different geographies and climates are able to effectively integrate up to 100% variable renewable energies in their generation mix and maintain a cost-efficient, secure and resilient system.

 The Mission: Through large-scale demonstrations and enhanced investments in research and development, we will develop a toolbox of innovative solutions to provide confidence that all countries can build a renewable-powered future and realise an affordable clean energy transition.

-The leads: China Italy United Kingdom
+Co-leads: China Italy United Kingdom

 - China – Ministry of Science & Technology (MOST), Institute of Electrical Engineering Chinese Academy of Sciences (IEE CAS)

 - Italy – Ministry of the Ecological Transition (MITE), Ricerca sul Sistema Energetico (RSE)

 - United Kingdom – Department for Business, Energy and Industrial Strategy (BEIS)

 Core Mission Members:

 - Australia – Department of Industry, Science, Energy and Resources (DISER)